 - If you can still take your dog for walks, choose less crowded routes at times of day when fewer people and dogs are out to avoid anxious situations.

 Bottom line: Do everything you can emotionally and physically to support your dog in remaining as healthy and active as possible.
+There will be some health benefits from less anxiety, positively affecting the overall well being of your dog and improving a dog's quality of life.

 You can minimize your anxiety, too